 The Company has adopted the Share Option Scheme on 29 March 2019.
 Details of the Share Option Scheme are set out in Appendix VI to the Prospectus.
-36,400,000 Share Options have been granted pursuant to the Share Option Scheme during the year ended 31 March 2020.
+1,600,000 Share Options have been granted pursuant to the Share Option Scheme during the year ended 31 March 2021.
 For details of the grant of Share Options, please refer to note 20 to the consolidated financial statements.

-DIRECTORS' RIGHTS TO ACQUIRE SHARES AND DEBENTURES
+DIRECTORS' AND CHIEF EXECUTIVE'S RIGHTS TO ACQUIRE SHARES AND DEBENTURES

-Saved as disclosed in the paragraphs headed "Directors' and Chief Executive's Interests and Short Positions in Shares, Underlying Shares and Debentures" and "Share Option Scheme" above, at no time during the year ended 31 March 2020 and up to the date of this report were there rights to acquire benefits by means of the acquisition of Shares in or debentures of the Company granted to any Directors or chief executive of the Company or their respective associates (as defined under the GEM Listing Rules) or were any such rights exercised by them; or was the Company, its holding company, or any of its subsidiaries or fellow subsidiaries a party to any arrangements to enable the Directors or chief executive of the Company or their respective associates (as defined under the GEM Listing Rules) to acquire such rights in any other body corporate.
+Save as disclosed in the paragraphs headed "Directors' and Chief Executive's Interests and Short Positions in Shares, Underlying Shares and Debentures" and "Share Option Scheme" above, at no time during the year ended 31 March 2021 and up to the date of this report were there any rights to acquire benefits by means of the acquisition of Shares in or debentures of the Company granted to any Directors or chief executive of the Company or their respective associates or were there any such rights exercised by them; or was the Company, its holding company, or any of its subsidiaries or fellow subsidiaries a party to any arrangements to enable the Directors or chief executive of the Company or their respective associates to acquire such rights in any other body corporate.

-EQUITY-LINKED AGREEMENTS
+EOUITY-LINKED AGREEMENTS

-Save as disclosed in this report, no equity-linked agreements were entered into by the Company during the year ended 31 March 2020 or subsisted at the end of the financial year.
+Save as disclosed in this report, no equity-linked agreements were entered into by the Company during the year ended 31 March 2021 or subsisted at the end of the financial year.